-Quantification of the occurrence (active fires), intensity (maximum FRP) and extent (burned area) provided by satellite products allows the modelling of biomass burning emissions.
-Here, we analyzed the temporal and spatial extent as well as the FRP of the wildfires with the MODIS thermal anomaly and fire (MOD14A1/MYD14A1) and the MCD64A1 burned area products together with emission species of the FINN v1.6, database.
+- Quantification of the occurrence (active fires), intensity (maximum FRP) and extent (burned area) provided by satellite products allows the modelling of biomass burning emissions.
+Here, we analyzed the temporal and spatial extent as well as the FRP of the wildfires with the MODIS thermal anomaly and fire (MOD14A1/MYD14A1) and the MCD64A1 burned area products together with emission species of the FINN v1.6. database.
 The fires evolved on the 17th June 2017 in the afternoon (Fig. 6a) in a central location between the fire clusters.
-An additional comparison of the Aqua/MODIS and VIIRS/NPP Active Fire Product (375 m spatial resolution; Schroeder at el., 2014) showed, that the fire was early detected by the VIIRS/NPP Fire Product at ~13:46 UTC.
-The fire was located few kilometres away from a thick cumulonimbus cloud.
-Though, the overpass time of Aqua/MODIS was almost simultaneous (i.e. 13:45-13:50 UTC), the fire was too small to be detected by the coarser spatial resolution sensor (1 km).
-This explains why FINN v1.6 has no emission entries for 17th June.
 Later during the day, several fires were already burning according to the burned area product, which indicates a fast spread in south- and northward direction.
-Clouds obscured observation by the MODIS sensor on the 18th June.
+Clouds obscured observation by the - 295 MODIS sensor on the 18th June.
 Therefore, fewer active fires and lower maximum FRP were detected on this day, resulting in gaps in the MOD14A1/MYD14A1 product (Fig. 6a).
 However, the MCD64A1 burned area product shows the day by day evolution of the fires, forming two big fires clusters.
 The maximum fire activity and vegetation consumption was observed on the 19th and 20th, as indicated by the burned area and the high maximum FRP values.
-Less powerful fires on the south and mainly north edges of the two fire clusters burned from the 20th to 22nd until the fires were completely extinguished on the 24th of June.
+Less powerful fires on the south and mainly north edges of the two fire clusters burned from the 20th to 22nd until the fires were completely extinguished on the - $300 \quad 24^{\text{th}} \text{ of June.}$

 The total area burned over these days accumulates to 501 km2 according to the burned area product.
 The total area might be underestimated by this product compared to the maximum FRP, which indicates a larger spatial extent of burning.
 The detection signals of the burned area were probably too low to detect the burned area along the outer edges of the fires in the south and north (Fig. 6a).
-Nevertheless, this area agrees well with the actual burned area of 470 km2 for the two major fire outbreaks occurring in the municipalities of Pedrógão Grande and Góis, based on ground observations (CTI, 2017).
+Nevertheless, this area agrees well with the actual burned area of 470 km2 for the two major fire

+305 outbreaks occurring in the municipalities of Pedrógão Grande and Góis, based on ground observations (CTI, 2017).
 The modelled BC emissions (Fig. 6b), based on the FINN v1.6. database, range from less than 500 kg day-1 pixel-1 to over 2250 kg day-1 pixel-1.
 A total of about 203.5 tons of BC was emitted by this exceptional fire event (Table 3).
 Due to cloud obscuration and masking on 18th June, this value is probably underestimated.